exercism/go/exercises/binary-search-tree/README.md

      / \     / \
     1   3   5   7

+## Coding the solution

+Look for a stub file having the name binary_search_tree.go and place your solution code in that file.

 ## Running the tests

 To run the tests run the command `go test` from within the exercise directory.